Event Agenda

 - Assessing the impact of process configuration on overall project economics, including CAPEX, OPEX and product yields

-- Comparing approaches to improving cost of production and scalability in HVO and SAF projects
+- Comparing approaches to improvising cost of production and scalability in HVO and SAF projects

 - Providing a practical, technical walkthrough of how ReFuelEU Aviation works in practice